Spokane Mediation Attorney

 Mediation is an alternative dispute resolution process that takes place outside of court and allows parties to work together towards a resolution with the assistance of their respective attorneys and a skilled mediator.
 Many couples resolve dissolution cases by using mediation.
 It is a great solution for resolving issues without the need for costly and lengthy court litigation.

-If you are going through a divorce in Spokane, you are invited to call David J. Crouse & Associates for a consultation.
+If you are going through a divorce in Spokane, you are invited to call Crouse Erickson for a consultation.
 Our caring, knowledgeable attorneys and support staff can facilitate mediation, answer any questions you may have, and help you navigate this challenging process.
 Contact us today at 509-624-1380.

 Mediation is an informal process where a neutral, third-party mediator helps a divorcing couple try to reach a settlement.
 Most family law mediators receive tens to hundreds of hours of training, learning how to help a divorcing couple negotiate.

 During a mediation hearing, both parties and their attorneys will meet with a mediator whose goal is to facilitate compromise and help the couple agree upon terms.
 The meetings, which usually occur in an office, are much more informal than arbitration or a court hearing.

 Unlike an arbitrator or judge, the mediator does not make any decisions; s/he does not decide who is right and who is wrong, and s/he cannot offer legal advice.
 S/he merely assists with conflict resolution and negotiating settlements.

 If the parties can come to terms with the mediator’s help, the attorneys can write up the legal documents, which both parties will sign, and file it with the court for the judge’s approval.

 What Are Some of The Advantages of Mediation?